-With five-star reviews from over 85% of Amazon users, the Théa Premium Greek Extra Virgin Olive Oil is a popular and well-reviewed kitchen addition.
+The highly-rated Théa Premium Greek Extra Virgin Olive Oil is a popular and well-reviewed kitchen addition.
 The oil is made from hand-picked, world-famous Koroneiki olives from a number of groves across the Peloponnese region in southern Greece.
 That means this versatile oil is great for use as a dressing or dipping sauce.
 Alternatively, you can use it to sauté or grill meat and vegetables with it.
 And if you want to use olive oil for health benefits, you can substitute this version for butter on most items.
-The bottle includes a screw-top cap, a built-in pourer and has a darker than normal exterior to prevent light from damaging the contents.
+The bottle includes a screw-top cap, a built-in pourer, and has a darker than normal exterior to prevent light from damaging the contents.

 11. TruffleHunter White Truffle Oil